wizardofzos/aoc24-python-rest-zos/README.md

 ## What's this?

-Repo for my solutions to AOC2021.
+Repo for my solutions to Advent of Code.
 More info: https://adventofcode.com/2024 Wanted to have some extra practice on flask-rest and also do some REXX, some python and maybe some COBOL.

 So I've made this REST API that either runs python code, COBOL or REXX and shows the result...